 In Sub-Saharan Africa, 1 in 3 children will experience stunted growth because they are not getting enough food, or not getting the vitamins they need in their food.
 Stunted growth also affects cognitive ability, making it more difficult for children to excel in class.
 Up to 50 percent of all cases of stunted growth are caused by inadequate water, sanitation, and hygiene.

 #3.
 Globally in 2016, over 63 million children ages 6-11 years old were not attending school.

 Children are disproportionately affected by poverty.
-According to World Bank Data from 2016, half of the population living in extreme poverty are children.
+According to World Bank Data, half of the population living in extreme poverty are children.
 Of those children, three-quarters live in Sub-Saharan Africa and Asia.

 Open defecation means people are defecating outside, whether that be in a field or behind a home or a bush.
 When people defecate outside, human feces find their way into food and water sources, polluting and causing disease among people in those communities.

 These illnesses are entirely preventable with access to a toilet to keep feces separate from communities.

 #6.
 Rural populations around the world are seven times as likely as urban populations to be drinking contaminated water.

 The discrepancy among rural and urban populations is striking, with rural populations experiencing extreme poverty at much higher rates than their urban neighbors.